elephantscale/es-training-new/machine-learning/0-instructor-guide-sujee.md

-# Insructor Guide: Machine Learning -- Sujee
+# Instructor Guide: Machine Learning -- Sujee

+## Before Class

+- Prepare a background survey.
+On Google or Survey Monkey
+- Prepare a pre/post tests if required

+### Lab Env:

+We have been using Google Colab successfully.
+No need to spin up VMs

-## Timings
+## Teaching / Timings

 ### day 1
 - administer PRE test